Refresher: What is Induction? →

 One Device Limit

-Powering multiple receiver coils from a single transmitter coil is not an option.
+Powering multiple receiver coils from a single transmitter coil is not possible.

 Wireless power transfer system's requirement for a battery on the receive side